 Continued suppression over time would adversely affect overall habitat suitability by maintaining overly dense forest stands which could ultimately lead to conditions which caused the original degradation (high fuel loading and subsequent high severity fire effects).
 On the other hand, the decision to not suppress wildfire entering these areas, or to implement other fire management activities such as prescribed burning, when seedlings are very young could lead to the loss of some, if not all, of the few seedlings that have naturally become established, further reducing the likelihood that a mixed conifer forest will recover in the area.
-When considered together this alternative has a greater likelihood of cumulatively contributing to adverse effects on habitat connectivity.
+When considered together this alternative and increasing the has a greater likelihood that the area type converts to a shrubdominated community which wouldof cumulatively contributing to -adversely eaffects on habitat connectivity overall.